zonemaster/zonemaster/docs/public/specifications/test-zones/MethodsV2/methodsv2.md

 ## Background

 See the [test zone README file] which is for test case base test zones.
-Since this specifies test zones for a [MethodsV2] Method it is not fully applicable.
+Since this document specifies test zones for a [MethodsV2] Method, it is not fully applicable.

 ## Test scenarios